trillium-rs/trillium/docs/src/handlers.md

 ## Template engines

-There are currently three template engines for myco.
+There are currently three template engines for trillium.
 Although they are in no way mutually exclusive, most applications will want at most one of these.

 ### Askama